TRG-BUILD/sumo_course/course2021/part2_intersections/exercise1/README.md

 ![](doc/with_sumo_tls.gif)

 ### Traffic plan optimization
 Lets try to use one of the SUMO python tools `tlsCycleAdaptation.py` to optimize the phase times accrding to [this doc](https://sumo.dlr.de/docs/Tools/tls.html#tlscycleadaptationpy).
-Unlike our shorthand demand definitions `flow` and `trip` from [this doc](https://sumo.dlr.de/docs/Demand/Shortest_or_Optimal_Path_Routing.html) the tool description says that it only supports full demand definition of de the type `vehicle`.
+Unlike our shorthand demand definitions `flow` and `trip` from [this doc](https://sumo.dlr.de/docs/Demand/Shortest_or_Optimal_Path_Routing.html) the tool description says that it only supports full demand definition of the type `vehicle`.
 We will use `duarouter` that performs [Dynamic User Assignment](https://sumo.dlr.de/docs/Demand/Dynamic_User_Assignment.html) to obtain the correct demand format.

 ```sh
 duarouter --route-files demands.rou.xml --net-file network.net.xml --output-file vehicle_demands.rou.xml